I would like to clarify some things about destination weddings in Punta Cana, for all the brides that are planning a special day.

 Happiness is a matter of perspective.

-In Punta Cana we are used to see some rain throughout the year, but some months are wetter than others.
+In Punta Cana, we are used to seeing some rain throughout the year, but some months are wetter than others.
 If you think that coming to get married in September will be the worst thing ever, all I have to say is: It’s all a matter of luck!
-In here it usually rains at night, and it’s sunny during the day!
+Here it usually rains at night, and it’s sunny during the day!
 It’s not always the case, but you may be luckier than you think.

 Let’s talk about the people working to help you get the wedding of your dreams.
-They will be working on your wedding day, and the next day in somebody else’s wedding, and the day after that and so on.
-This people know what they are doing, trust me.
-I consider myself to be one of those crazy people that decide to be there everyday for others watching them making good decisions in pursuit of their happiness.
+They will be working on your wedding day, and the next day on somebody else’s wedding, and the day after that and so on.
+These people know what they are doing.
+Trust me.
+I consider myself to be one of those crazy people that decide to be there every day for others, watching them making good decisions in pursuit of their happiness.

 Because we know what we are doing, it is important you trust us.
-Trust your wedding planner and in anybody that can make your life a little easier.
+Trust your wedding planner and anybody else that can make your life a little easier.